andresdelfino/finddup/README.md

 # finddup
-Find duplicate files and optionally delete them.
+Find duplicate files by MD5 hash.

-Show the duplicate files and their MD5 hash: finddup.py PATH
+Show the duplicate files and their MD5 hash: finddupcli.py PATH

 Delete duplicate files:
-finddup.py --delete PATH
+finddupcli.py --delete PATH

+finddupgui.py is a GUI based on Tkinter for finddup.